The Catapult Class Association

 Racing is keen, but entered in a friendly spirit, with cooperation and respect for the rules, avoiding any need for protests.
 Not all the racing is serious, and the light-hearted races at the Bala Gala can be as popular and exciting as the TT events.

-Catapult is also well-established as competitors in two long-distance events (outside the TT racing series) at Marconi Club in Essex and Isle of Sheppey, and welcomes other suggestions for similar events.
+Catapult is also well-established as competitors in two long-distance events (outside the TT racing series) at Marconi Club in Essex, and the Round the Isle of Sheppey, and welcomes other suggestions for similar events.

-THE SOCIAL SIDE: Before each event, Nigel Harrison writes around to get ideas of attendance, and Stuart Ede emails out the details, (which also go up on the website.)
-They get a “social lead" volunteer, mainly to look out a local pub or restaurant for an evening meal.
-Usually the Catapult sailors join the local club in social evenings if one is on (and Bala Catamaran Club traditionally pushes the boat out.)
+THE SOCIAL SIDE: Before each event, the Secretary writes around to get ideas of attendance, and Stuart Ede emails out the details, (which also go up on the website.)
+They find volunteer to be “social rep", mainly to look out a local pub or restaurant for an evening meal.
+Usually the Catapult sailors join the local club in social evenings if one is on.

 The season rounds off at the Presentation Lunch in November in a welcoming pub, somewhere central everyone can get to